junwonjoon/CS420-Wonjoon/README.md

 ### For CS420, Made By Wonjoon Jun
 # Interactive Demonstration of Schedulers
+## Streamlit Page
+Click [here](https://cs420-scheduler-demo.streamlit.app/) to for the web view of this repository.

 ## Introduction
 Welcome to the **Interactive Demonstration of Schedulers**!
 This project is designed to provide an engaging and intuitive way to learn about various CPU scheduling algorithms used in operating systems.
 From basic scheduling methods to advanced real-time algorithms, this tool enables you to visualize, experiment, and compare their behaviors.